Skip to main content

 The flow today

-The day-to-day refinement loop runs on the usage guide plus a few wren memory and instructions.md edits.
-When you need to go deeper than incremental edits — backfilling enum meanings, units, default filters, synonyms, or named metrics across a whole project — reach for the enrich-context guide described below.
+The day-to-day refinement loop runs on the usage guide plus a few wren memory and knowledge/rules/ edits.
+When you need to go deeper than incremental edits, such as backfilling enum meanings, units, default filters, synonyms, or named metrics across a whole project, reach for the enrich-context guide described below.

-instructions.md is the place to write down the rules that are not visible from the schema:
+knowledge/rules/ is where you write down the rules that are not visible from the schema.
+Use one markdown file per topic (e.g. knowledge/rules/revenue.md):

 ## Business rules